SNException/tcp_client_server_tester/README.txt

     6.)
 Build in ascii table
     7.)
 Coloring of output
     8.)
 History of last command
     9.)
-Setings (e.g automatic stx-etx and/or new line insertions)
+Settings (e.g automatic stx-etx and/or new line insertions)
     10.)
-Automatic conditional responding of certain messages (e.g if POLL then ACK) 11.)
+Automatic and conditional responding of certain messages (e.g if receive "POLL" then send "ACK") 11.)
+Drag and drop file contents
+    12.)
 No UDP support (never needed it)

 How to build